basarat/typescript-async/02 promise/README.md

     console.log('ERROR:', err.message);
   });
 ```

+Of course if there is no error in the preceding chain, the catch handler is never called.

+There is more to promises, but the understanding of these then chains and catch cascading is sufficient for using async / await.

 > NOTE: there is more to promises, but this is more that enough to cover async await.